Schwab, crypto, alleged fraud and an elderly couple's $18.5M loss

 Elder fraud — the crime of the 21st century?

 The Lius' lawsuit is just the latest case to draw attention to the plague of elder fraud, which is sometimes referred to as "the crime of the 21st century."
-The AARP has estimated that people 60 and over lose more than $28 billion a year to scammers, much of it unreported because the victims are embarrassed to admit they fell prey to fraud.
+The AARP has estimated that people 60 and over lose more than $28 billion a year to scammers, much of it unreported because the victims are embarrassed to admit they fell prey to such schemes.

 Hugh Berkson, a principal attorney at Cleveland-based McCarthy Lebit Crystal & Liffman and a former president of the Public Investors Advocate Bar Association, said firms have clearly fallen behind in their ability to protect client assets from sophisticated fraudsters.